-Seventh Modern Slavery and Human Trafficking Statement
+MODERN SLAVERY Eighth Modern Slavery and Human Trafficking Statement

-This is our seventh Modern Slavery and Human Trafficking Statement, and it has been written and published in accordance with Section 54 of the Modern Slavery Act 2015.
-Our statement sets out the actions Sir Robert McAlpine Limited (Sir Robert McAlpine) has taken in the previous financial year (1st Nov 2021- 31st Oct 2022) to address the inherent risk of modern slavery and unethical labour practices within our industry and supply chain.
+This is our eighth Modern Slavery and Human Trafficking Statement, and it has been written and published in accordance with Section 54 of the Modern Slavery Act 2015.
+Our statement sets out the actions Sir Robert M^cAlpine Limited (Sir Robert M^cAlpine) has taken in the previous financial year (1st Nov 2022- 31st Oct 2023) to address the inherent risk of modern slavery and unethical labour practices within our industry and supply chain.
 We continue to progress our key actions, which have now become business as usual.

 OUR COMMITMENT Since the introduction of the Modern Slavery Act in 2015, our commitment to combating the risk of modern slavery has remained steadfast.
 As we continue to work to address this issue, we are even more determined to take every action we can to ensure that everyone involved in our projects, whether they be our own people or contributing through our supply chains, are treated fairly, with respect, dignity and humanity.
 We believe decent work must receive decent pay.
 We commit to working collaboratively with all our people, including those who work with us as part of our supply chain, to deliver what we hope will be lasting change within our industry and society.
-At Sir Robert McAlpine, we understand the role we play in our industry and beyond with regard to combating modern slavery and labour exploitation in its entirety.
+At Sir Robert M^cAlpine, we understand the role we play in our industry and beyond with regard to combating modern slavery and labour exploitation in its entirety.
 We recognise the importance of leading by example and working in collaboration with our supply chain partners to eradicate this fundamental violation of human rights.

-ORGANISATION STRUCTURE AND SUPPLY CHAINS We are a leading family-owned building and civil engineering company established since 1869.
+↓ ORGANISATION STRUCTURE AND SUPPLY CHAINS We are a leading family-owned building and civil engineering company established since 1869.
 We design, develop, build and preserve some of Britain's most iconic buildings.
-The projects we deliver cover a wide spectrum of sectors including, commercial, residential, retail, leisure, healthcare, education and infrastructure.
+The projects we deliver cover a wide spectrum of sectors including, commercial, healthcare, infrastructure, industrial and heritage.
 While we deliver projects predominantly within the UK, the nature of our supply chain is global and therefore we must look beyond the UK when assessing the risk of modern slavery and unethical labour practices.